African American Studies

 United Voices of Western Inspirational Singers (UVOWIS) - Alphonso Simpson, Jr., Faculty Advisor/Choir Director.

 A campus ensemble performs at various concerts and other venues on and off campus.
 Our goal is to prepare choir members to reproduce the sound and style of African American gospel music.
-Sub-genres learned include: traditional, and contemporary gospel, and praise & worship music.
+Sub-genres learned include: traditional and contemporary gospel and praise and worship music.
 The primary focus of the choir is on ministry and performance.
 Instruction not only includes vocal coaching, but a wide range of gospel choir techniques and etiquette.
 There are NO auditions required to join this group.
-For more information on rehearsal/performance times and dates, please contact Dr. Alphonso Simpson, Jr. at 309/298-1181 or firstname.lastname@example.org
+For more information on rehearsal/performance times and dates, please contact Dr. Alphonso Simpson, Jr. at 309/298-2360 or email@example.com

 In addition to the student organizations listed, the University offers other social and cultural organizations for students of African-American heritage, these include: Gwendolyn Brooks Cultural Center, Black Student Association, African Student Association, GBCC Dance Troupe, Cultural Expressions, NAACP (Collegiate Chapter), and several historically Black fraternities and sororities.
 For more information on student organizations contact the Office of Student Activities.